Tips for Updating an Interactive Demo with New UI or Features

 To speed up the process of taking new Captures, consider using Navattic’s Click to Capture.

-This feature lets you take Captures as you click through your application — all you have to do is hold down the “Shift” key as you click.
+This feature combines the capturing and building process.
 You paste the URL you’re capturing into the Flow and then adjust the steps using Navattic’s extension at the bottom of the screen.

-If you accidentally made a change or want to reverse an edit, you can use Navattic’s version control to do so.
+And if you accidentally make a change or edit, you can always use Navattic’s version control to revert back to your original demo state.

 2. Edit Your Captures

-But with Navattic, you can use our Capture Editor to make edits and slight adjustments to existing Captures, like cropping, blurring, editing text, and locking scrolling.
+Not with Navattic.
+The Capture Editor allows admins to make slight adjustments to the Captures they already have, like cropping, blurring, editing text, and locking scrolling.

-These minimal edits help them deliver the most accurate representation of the product possible in very little time.
+These minimal edits help deliver the most accurate representation of the product possible, in a very short amount of time.

 3. Build a Demo for a New Feature

-If you must start over, building an interactive demo is a lot simpler than writing and producing a new video because you can just clone an existing demo.
+If you need to start over, building an interactive demo is much easier (and faster) than writing and producing a new video.

 3 Tips for Updating Interactive Demos